Updated on Feb 13, 2023 by Roumik Roy

-B.Tech in biomedical instrumentation is a four-year-long undergraduate program intended for students interested in studying and learning about instrumentation, design, manufacturing and operations of different medical types of equipment and instruments.
+B.Tech in biomedical instrumentation is a four-year-long undergraduate engineering program intended for students interested in studying and learning about instrumentation, design, manufacturing, and operations of different medical types of equipment and instruments.
 The course consists of eight semesters and allows the students to undergo industrial training to gain a practical understanding of their course.
 Graduates of this course predominately work in the medical field, as there is a high requirement for graduates of this course in that stream.

 |Full Form||Bachelor of Technology in Biomedical Instrumentation|

 |Age||18-23 years of age|

 |Minimum Percentage||50% in 10+2 from the recognized Board|

 |Employment Roles||Biochemist, Electrical Safety Technician, Computing Expert, Project Manager, etc.|